joakimk/engine_experiment/README.md

 I want to see if it's practial to build a large rails app composed of multiple engines.

 I'm looking to build a dependency graph within the application so that you only load the engines you need.
-A worker process should not load an admin interface, a test of the cms should not load the background workers.
+A worker process should not load an admin interface, a test of the cms should not load background workers.

 The main goals are:
 * Faster turnaround time for new features.
 It should be like you're working on smaller rails apps... because, we'll, you do.